12 Genius Uses for Leftover Sample Paint Pots

-Get this grayscale ombre message board with corkboard and paint.
-Cluster 12 corkboard panels above your work space, then lay out all the panels, sides touching, on a protected surface in the arrangement you plan to hang.
+Make this grayscale ombre message board with corkboard and paint.
+Cluster 12 corkboard panels above your workspace, then lay out all the panels, sides touching, on a protected surface in the arrangement you plan to hang.
 Use a dry-brush technique to paint across the panels.
 Put a small amount of paint on a brush, and apply in long strokes from left to right to create a gradually diminishing effect.
 Continue dragging paint until you achieve the desired look.

 Use paint to add stripes and polka dots to small wicker baskets or other accessories.
 This trick works especially well when you have only a trace amount of paint left, ensuring that not a single drop goes to waste.
 Use the accents to match other paint colors in the room, like on the walls or furniture.
 Apply paint with a small artists brush, and let dry before filling with trinkets.

 Add a painted pattern to an ordinary cotton rug.
 Print our Aztec motif, enlarge to fit your rug, trace onto cardboard, and cut out the pattern with a utility knife to create a stencil.
 We placed our stencil in the center and each corner of the rug.
-Use a 2-inch stencil brush to lightly fill in the shape, dipping the brush in paint, wiping off excess paint on scrap cardboard, and dabbing it on the rug.
+Use a 2-inch stencil brush to lightly fill in the shape.
+Dip the brush in paint, wipe off excess paint on scrap cardboard, and dab it on the rug.
 To create the lines between the stenciled shapes, use painters tape to create 2-inch-wide strips with angled ends.
-After painting, remove tape and let dry for several days before using.
+After painting, remove the tape and let dry for several days before using.

 Add subtle style to plain glassware, like these simple vases.
 Using the eraser on a new pencil, stamp polka-dots on the bottom and up the sides of the vase.
 Allow to dry and let cure for a few days before using.
 Because sample paint is not permanent on glass, you can scratch or wash off as your style needs change.

 Most paint manufacturers sell color samples.
 While these little pots can be mixed to match thousands of gorgeous hues, they typically lack the additives that make full-price paint scrubbable, fade-resistant, and lustrous.
 For best results, deploy sample paint on properly prepped or absorbent surfaces.
 Avoid sample paints on high-use, moist, or outdoor projects.
-Get started by asking your favorite paint sources about their sample programs, or start with one of these national brands.
+Get started by asking your favorite paint sources about their sample programs.